 How Often Do The Prices Change?

-Now you have an idea of the types of factors that relate back to the prices changing in the industry, how often does it actually happen?
+Now that you have an idea of the types of factors that relate to industry prices changing, how often does it actually happen?

 Daily

 While it’s not uncommon, sometimes scrap prices can change during the day, even a few times.
-Remember scrap yard managers and owners have to constantly be checking the market prices to determine the right price to pay at the door.
+Remember that scrap yard managers and owners must constantly check the market prices to determine the right price to pay at the door.
 If the market prices suddenly drop during the day, scrap yards have to change accordingly so they don’t lose profit once they buy new materials.

 Weekly

 Scrap prices changing weekly is more common in general.
-Usually when the scrap prices are changing it is a few cents per pound or dollars per ton.
-Those in the industry will try not to have a knee-jerk reaction as soon as prices change (unless it is necessary with a large increase or drop) and will try to change them on a weekly sale of a few cents here and there.
+Usually, when scrap prices change, it is a few cents per pound or dollars per ton.
+Those in the industry will try not to have a knee-jerk reaction as soon as prices change (unless necessary with a large increase or drop) and will try to change them on a weekly sale of a few cents here and there.

 Monthly

-While it doesn’t happen too often, when the scrap price needle doesn’t really move could be a good thing.
-A consistent scrap market can be signs of a strong and stable economy.
-Usually if prices are tend to be falling into a pattern of only changing monthly it may only be a few cents up and down.
+While it doesn’t happen too often, when the scrap price needle doesn’t really move, it could be a good thing.
+A consistent scrap market can be a sign of a strong and stable economy.
+Usually, if prices tend to change only monthly, it may only be a few cents up and down.

-If you are looking to get an idea of what the current prices are in your area, you can search the iScrap App for your city and state or zip code and browse through the scrap yards listed in your area.
-Once you locate a few yards in your area, check out the reported prices listed recently by other scrappers and also what the scrap yards are also posting on their profiles.
+If you want to get an idea of the current prices in your area, you can search the iScrap App for your city and state or zip code and browse through the scrap yards listed in your area.
+Once you locate a few yards in your area, check out the recently reported prices by other scrappers and what the scrap yards post on their profiles.

 Call Your Scrap Yard

-Due to the nature of the industry, many times scrappers will just call their local scrap yard and ask about what prices are being paid for their materials.
-For those that don’t go to the scrap yard too often sometimes the calls can be a good reaction after a large increase or the opposite when prices fall.
-Also calling is good for scrappers when they are on the road and have the option of going to a couple scrap yards in the area.
-Usually they will call to see who is currently paying the best price at the moment.
+Due to the nature of the industry, scrappers often call their local scrap yard and ask what prices are being paid for their materials.
+For those that don’t go to the scrap yard too often, sometimes the calls can be a good reaction after a significant increase or the opposite when prices fall.
+Also, calling is suitable for scrappers on the road, who can go to a few scrap yards.
+Usually, they will call to see who is currently paying the best price.

 Make A Spreadsheet

-If you are not visiting your scrap yard too often or you like to keep track of the history of prices, this is a good option.
+If you do not visit your scrap yard often or like to keep track of the history of prices, this is a good option.
 Whether you write them in a notebook or organize them on your computer, it could be helpful for you to see the pattern of the prices throughout the year to get a better idea of what to expect in different seasons and economic conditions.
-This information can help you decide whether you should hold onto your material or should sell it compared to the past prices you have been tracking.
+This information can help you decide whether you should hold onto your material or sell it compared to the past prices you have been tracking.

 Get Scrapping!

-The important thing about scrap prices is staying in the loop about them.
-They can change frequently or infrequently depending on the market but having the right places to check and track them is helpful before you take your trip to the scrap yard.
+The critical thing about scrap prices is staying in the loop about them.
+Depending on the market, they can change frequently or infrequently, but having the right places to check and track them is helpful before you take your trip to the scrap yard.
 Be sure to use the iScrap App to Report Your Scrap Prices when you receive your most recent scrap prices.